 4 Ways to Draw a Rectangle in Matplotlib

-So to draw rectangles on matplotlib plot, we use the function matplotlib patches Rectangle.
+So, to draw rectangles on the matplotlib plot, we use the function matplotlib patches Rectangle.
 This function helps us in plotting the rectangular patch with a specific width and height.
 As we move ahead, things will become a lot clearer to us.
 We will be looking at the syntax associated with this function, followed by parameters.

 Syntax